TheCalculatorsHub

 1.60 and aboveObese Class III40 and above36.8 and above

-In practice, a South Asian adult with BMI 24 has a BMI Prime of 0.96 under the standard reference (normal weight) but a BMI Prime of 1.04 under the Asian reference (overweight).
-This difference is clinically meaningful given the evidence base for metabolic risk in Asian populations at lower BMI values.
+A South Asian adult with BMI 24 has a BMI Prime of 0.96 under the standard reference (normal weight) but 1.04 under the Asian reference (overweight), a clinically meaningful difference given the evidence base for metabolic risk in Asian populations at lower BMI values.

-The most practically useful feature of BMI Prime is that reaching BMI Prime 1.00 is a concrete, height-specific weight target.
-For a person who is 175 cm tall (height squared = 3.0625 m²), the target weight at BMI Prime 1.00 under the standard reference is 25 × 3.0625 = 76.6 kg.
-Any excess above that weight represents the minimum required loss to move into the healthy category.
-With that in mind, someone at 90 kg and 175 cm has a BMI Prime of 1.18 and needs to lose 13.4 kg to reach BMI Prime 1.00.
-That target is unambiguous and requires no interpretation of which category boundary applies.
-The NIH NHLBI weight guidance recommends that adults with BMI above 25 consider gradual weight loss of 0.5 to 1 kg per week as a clinically safe rate, which translates to a realistic timeline for any given BMI Prime excess.
+Reaching BMI Prime 1.00 gives a concrete, height-specific weight target.
+For a person 175 cm tall (height squared = 3.0625 m2), the target weight at BMI Prime 1.00 under the standard reference is 25 x 3.0625 = 76.6 kg.
+Someone at 90 kg and 175 cm has a BMI Prime of 1.18 and needs to lose 13.4 kg to reach BMI Prime 1.00, an unambiguous target requiring no interpretation of which category boundary applies.
+The NIH NHLBI weight guidance recommends adults with BMI above 25 consider gradual weight loss of 0.5 to 1 kg per week as a clinically safe rate, translating any given BMI Prime excess into a realistic timeline.
+For population context beyond the clinical threshold, our BMI Percentile Calculator shows US population distribution rank using NHANES reference data.

 Accuracy and Limitations

-The BMI Prime calculation is mathematically exact given accurate height and weight inputs: it is a simple ratio with no estimation component.
-The weight-change targets shown to reach BMI Prime 1.00 and 0.74 are exact for the entered height and the selected reference value, not approximations.
-The interpretation of whether the standard or Asian reference applies is the user's responsibility: the WHO WPRO Asian threshold (23) is supported for South Asian and East Asian populations, but is not universally adopted for all Asian ethnic groups and should not be applied to Middle Eastern, Central Asian, or Latin American populations without clinical guidance.
+BMI Prime is mathematically exact given accurate height and weight inputs, a simple ratio with no estimation component, and the weight-change targets shown are exact for the entered height and selected reference.
+Which reference applies is the user's responsibility, the WHO WPRO Asian threshold (23) is supported for South and East Asian populations but is not universally adopted for all Asian ethnic groups and should not be applied to Middle Eastern, Central Asian, or Latin American populations without clinical guidance.
+BMI Prime inherits all of BMI's limitations, it does not measure body composition, muscle mass, bone density, or fat distribution, a lean, muscular person and a sedentary person of identical height and weight share identical BMI Prime despite markedly different health profiles.
+The ESPEN guidelines recommend a healthy BMI range of 22 to 26.9 for adults 65 and over, corresponding to BMI Prime 0.88 to 1.08 under the standard reference, accounted for directly in our BMI Calculator for Older Adults.

 Frequently Asked Questions